Product Features, Physical Distribution Networks, and Effects of Digital Channel Introduction: Evidence from the Korean Movie Market

-We address these questions using data from South Korea where, for a number of years, studios have pursued early digital release of many movies via an offering known as Super Premium (SP) Video on Demand (VOD).
-SPVOD was introduced in South Korea in 2012 and had been adopted by every major movie studio in Korea by the end of 2018.
-Traditional (non-SP) digital releases typically occur 90 days after the initial theatrical release, well after the movie has stopped showing in theaters.
-By contrast, SP releases typically occur just four to five weeks after a theatrical premiere, while the movie is typically still being shown in theaters.
+We address these questions using data from South Korea, where, for a number of years, studios have pursued an early digital release of many movies via an offering known as Super Premium (SP) Video-on-Demand (VOD).
+SPVOD was introduced in South Korea in 2012 and was adopted by every major movie studio in Korea by the end of 2018.
+Whereas traditional (non-SP) digital releases typically occur 90 days after the initial theatrical release, SP releases occur as early as four weeks after a theatrical premiere—while the movie is still being shown in theaters.